dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ```

 ## What to do afterwards
-### Enabling OpenCL acceleration
+### Enabling OpenCL acceleration (recommended)
 Refer to [Setting up OpenCL](Setting-up-OpenCL.md) for details on how to take
 advantage of hardware acceleration through OpenCL.
-This step isn't mandatory,
+This isn't required but
-but it's one you are expected to take.
+rendering will be slow without it.

 ### Testing
-You can run a suite of tests against Butterflow to ensure everything is set up
-properly with `python setup.py test`.
-Tests will fail if you don't have OpenCL
-set up.
+Run `python setup.py test` to test.

-### Installing outside of a virtualenv
+### Installing outside of virtualenv
-To install Butterflow outside of a virtual environment, first exit your
-virtualenv if you are in one with `deactivate`, then run
+First, exit the virtual environment with `deactivate`, then run
 `python setup.py install`.

 To uninstall, run `pip uninstall butterflow`.